![]() e-Callisto logo |

 The CALLISTO spectrometer is a programmable heterodyne

-45 and 870 MHz using a modern,
+between 45 and 870 MHz using a modern,

 commercially available broadband cable-TV tuner CD1316 having a